Vinsers to raise “Capital” in a class simulation of the Shark Tank

 In this class, knowledge is not only exchanged in one way, Vinsers had chances to ask Mr. John questions to find the pros and cons of business models.
 In addition, with the interesting and energy-filled teaching method full of practical examples, Mr. John Dohrmann has inspired and helped students to easily approach the complicated and new “Business” topic.

-“I am very surprised and impressed by the unique and creative ideas of Vinschool students,” said Mr. John Dohrmann at the end of the lesson, “Though they are only Secondary students and Business is a difficult topic, they have very positive learning spirit and present their thinking very clearly.
-I am also impressed by their confidence in English language and negotiation skill.”
+“I am very surprised and impressed by the unique and creative ideas of Vinschool students,” said Mr. John Dohrmann at the end of the lesson, “Though they are only Secondary students and Business is a difficult topic, they have very positive learning spirit and present their ideas very clearly.
+I am also impressed by their confidence in English language and negotiation skills.”

-“I have learned a lot about the concept of business, the lesson helped me know how to apply the necessary skills in learning, for example, it is necessary to have a specific plan and specify the advantages and disadvantages before implementing a project,” said Khanh Phuong, class 9B1, Vinschool The Harmony Secondary School.
+“I have learned a lot about the concept of business, the lesson helped me know how to apply the necessary skills I have learned, for example, it is necessary to have a specific plan and specify the advantages and disadvantages before implementing a project,” said Khanh Phuong, class 9B1, Vinschool The Harmony Secondary School.

-Vinschool Education System has officially signed memorandum of understanding with Junior Achievement Viet Nam (JA) and Bach Khoa Hanoi Technology Investment and Development One Member Company Limited (BK Holdings) to implement Financial literacy and Innovation mindset program for students at Primary, Middle and High schools.
-With this program, Vinschool’s students will be equipped with skills and basic knowledge about economics and finance so that they may become more independent in their life and develop innovative thinking when they are at schools.
+Vinschool Education System has officially signed a memorandum of understanding with Junior Achievement Viet Nam (JA) and Bach Khoa Hanoi Technology Investment and Development One Member Company Limited (BK Holdings) to implement Financial Literacy and Innovation Mindset program for students at Primary, Middle, and High schools.
+With this program, Vinschool’s students will be equipped with skills and basic knowledge about economics and finance so that they may become more independent in their life and develop innovative thinking when they are at school.

-Financial literacy and Innovation mindset Program consists of 03 main areas: (1) Financial literacy: ways to allocate budget and use money effectively, structure and mechanism of financial systems – banks, ways to identify and prevent financial risks, etc. (2) Economic knowledge and entrepreneurship: ways to generate ideas, develop and manage business organizations, mobilize capital investment from investors and banks, etc. (3) Vocational education: ways to build up personal images, set up goals, develop action plan, and write Curriculum Vitae and Offer Letter, etc.
+The Financial Literacy and Innovation Mindset Program consists of 03 main areas: (1) Financial literacy: ways to allocate budget and use money effectively, structure and mechanism of financial systems – banks, ways to identify and prevent financial risks, etc. (2) Economic knowledge and entrepreneurship: ways to generate ideas, develop and manage business organizations, mobilize capital investment from investors and banks, etc. (3) Vocational education: ways to build up personal images, set up goals, develop action plans, and write Curriculum Vitaes and offer letters, etc.